Inflation in Turkey slows to 64% in favor of Erdogan - ExBulletin

 Inflation in Turkey slows to 64% in favor of Erdogan

-ANKARA, Turkey (AP) Inflation in Turkey fell sharply in December thanks mainly to a favorable base effect, a development that could help President Recep Tayyip Erdogan run before an election, but which should not relieve households suffering from the cost of electricity. living crisis.
+Inflation in Turkey fell sharply in December thanks mainly to a favorable base effect, a development that could help President Recep Tayyip Erdogan run ahead of an election, but is unlikely to bring relief to households suffering from ailments. a cost of living crisis.

 Consumer prices for the year rose 64.27% in December, the Turkish Statistical Institute said on Tuesday, compared with 84.39% in November.